 The apostle Paul addressed the issue in the opening segment of his epistle to the saints in Rome.
-He pointed out that the Creator made his existence known in the wonderful, obviously designed elements of the universe, and that those who reject that evidence are without excuse (Romans 1:20).
+He pointed out that the Creator made his existence known in the wonderful, obviously designed elements of the universe, and that those who reject that evidence are without excuse (Rom.
+1:20).

-The apostle further observed that many have refused to glorify God and become vain in their reasoning, with their “senseless” hearts being darkened.
-They even exchange the worship of the Creator for that of various “creatures,” such as men, birds, beasts, and even creeping things (vv.
-21-25).
-Verses 18-25 constitute a dramatic commentary on the wrath of God with reference to such practices.
+He then asserts that many even exchange the worship of the Creator for that of various creatures, such as men, birds, beasts, and even creeping things (Rom.
+1:21-25).
+This section of Romans constitutes a dramatic commentary on the wrath of God with reference to such practices.

-The Hindu religion is known for its worship of animals, e.g., cattle, and even snakes.
+The Hindu religion is known for its worship of animals (e.g., cattle, and even snakes).
 For example, Nag-Panchami is a Hindu festival associated with snake worship.
-Snake “gods” are offered gifts of milk and incense to help the worshiper to gain knowledge, wealth, and fame.
+Snake gods are offered gifts of milk and incense to help the worshiper to gain knowledge, wealth, and fame.

 According to the article, a Hindu woman fell in love with a cobra.
 The cobra has its den in an anthill in India’s Orissa state, near where the woman lives.
-She had visited the site frequently and provided milk for the reptile, placing it near the anthill.
+She had visited the site frequently and provided milk for the reptile, placing her gifts near the anthill.

 Miss Das is a member of the Vaishnav sect (animal-loving, vegetarians), and she had obtained permission to marry the cobra from the local elders of that Hindu group.
-Miss Das claimed the snake had healed her of a serious illness; hence she fell in love with the creepy creature.
+Miss Das claimed the snake had healed her of a serious illness, and so she fell in love with the slithering creature.

-Unfortunately, the “groom” did not show up for the wedding.
-Perhaps he got “antsy.”
-At any rate, necessity became the mother of innovation and so, hastily, a brass snake replica was obtained as a substitute for Mr. Cobra, who doubtless had prenuptial jitters.
+Unfortunately, the groom did not show up for the wedding.
+But necessity became the mother of innovation and so, hastily, a brass snake replica was obtained as a substitute for Mr. Cobra, who doubtless had prenuptial jitters.

 Subsequent to the ceremony, Miss Das (rather, Mrs. Cobra) constructed a hut near the anthill to await her husband, should he venture forth.
-The report that someone sent the couple a set of monogrammed towels, respectively inscribed Hers and Hiss, has not been confirmed.
+The report that someone sent the couple a set of monogrammed towels respectively inscribed Hers and Hiss has not been confirmed.

-It is very difficult not to see some humor in this, as indeed Isaiah did when he spoke of the man who cut down a tree, burned part of it in a fire, and with the residue made a god to worship (Isaiah 44:12-17).
+It is very difficult not to see some humor in this, as indeed Isaiah did when he spoke of the man who cut down a tree, burned part of it in a fire, and with the residue made a god to worship (Isa.
+44:12-17).
 In reality, it reflects a most tragic circumstance.

-It illustrates, in a painful way, how very far away from God a culture can depart when knowledge of Creator is abandoned and the human worship-urge is satisfied on the basest level imaginable
+It illustrates, in a painful way, how very far away from God a culture can depart when knowledge of Creator is abandoned and the human urge to worship is satisfied on the basest level imaginable